 - Social platforms such as LinkedIn and Trello.

-Node.js and Python’s pros, cons and use cases, clearly shows that both the languages cater to different needs.
+Node.js and Python’s pros, cons, and use cases, clearly show that both languages cater to different needs.
 Node.js is used for solutions, whereas Python is generally employed for real-time applications that require more speed.

 Python and Node.js, both have their lists of advantages and drawbacks.
-The application of both the languages also differ, so, when you are using choosing Node.js and Python, have a look at all the pros and cons as well as the needs of your project.
+The application of both languages also differ, so, when you are using choosing Node.js and Python in 2023, have a look at all the pros and cons as well as the needs of your project.